biostars/bootcamp-central/web/archives/2019/install/shell_install.md

 [win10bashinstall]: https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10
 [win10bashuse]: https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10

-You should also [install PuTTY][putty] for accessing remote servers
+You could also [install PuTTY][putty] for accessing remote servers, but this is not required in the 2019 workshop.

 [putty]: https://www.putty.org/